ucsb-cs148/s21/_lab/lab06-ops.md

 Working from your written deployment instructions, someone on your team should make a video where you follow the written deployment instructions yourselves, step by step, and show what the deployment looks like.

-For guidance on making the video, you can use the instructions [here](https://youtu.be/k0Je8ASh4jo) for advice on how to do this using Zoom and YouTube; you may also use another tool if you have access to one and prefer it.
+For guidance on making the video, you can again use the instructions [here](https://youtu.be/k0Je8ASh4jo) for advice on how to do this using Zoom and YouTube; you may also use another tool if you have access to one and prefer it.

 If in the course of making that video, you end up showing values of secrets (e.g. database passwords, OAuth tokens, etc.) you should go back and *invalidate* those tokens before